diantyapitaloka/Logistic-Regression/README.md

 ## 🌾🌵🌴 Logistic Regression 🌴🌵🌾
 - Using logistic regression to predict whether someone will buy after seeing an advertisement for a product.
 - Binary Classification: The model focuses on a categorical outcome where the result is either a 1 (purchase) or a 0 (no purchase).
 This allows marketers to move beyond simple guessing and use data to categorize potential customers effectively.
+- Logit Link Function: Unlike linear regression which predicts continuous numbers, logistic regression uses a specific mathematical function to keep predictions between 0 and 1.
+This ensures that the output always represents a valid probability percentage rather than an impossible value.

 ```
 import pandas as pd